 Aniline is a strong ortho para activator.
 Aniline and ethanoyl chloride react to give N-phenylethanamide which is a ortho para Moderate activator.
 This product is an amide compound.

 -NH-CO-CH3 group results a steric impediment around that group.
-Therefore, substitutions to ortho places is more difficult than para places.
+Therefore, substitutions to ortho positions are more difficult than para places.

 Two products are given.
 Due to steric impediment, bromine is substituted more to para position.
-Therefore major product is para substituted compound.
+Therefore major product is para substituted compound, 4-bromoaniline.

 Reaction between aniline and liquid bromium will give 2,4,6-tribromoaniline.
 2,4,6-tribromoaniline is a white precipitate.